Christopherfrommaine/rustplot/README.md

 Filename: array_plot.rs

 Displays a table with varying brightness across it's characters.
-Takes in a `Vec<Vec<T>>`, representing the brightness value at each point.
+Takes in a `&Vec<Vec<T>>`, representing the brightness value at each point.

 The dimensions of the output string are equal to the dimensions of the input table, so if you give a 15x12 grid of values, the output will be about 15x12 characters in size.
 (Note that axes and title will change this).

 ### Options
-`title: Option<String>` Sets the title to be displayed above the output.
+`title: Option<&str>` Sets the title to be displayed above the output.
 Default is None, which has no displayed title.

 `axes: bool` Selects whether to turn on or off the axes.
 Axes display in units of the number of characters.
 Default is true